idibidiart/react-native-responsive-grid/README.md

 ### RTL Support

-This is intended for Hebrew and Arabic layouts, which are right to left.
+This is intended for right-to-left (RTL) layouts and apps that have their text in any of the following languages:

+- Arabic
+- Aramaic
+- Azeri
+- Dhivehi/Maldivian
+- Hebrew
+- Kurdish (Sorani)
+- Persian/Farsi
+- Urdu

 Notice the reversed order of the Text relative to the physical order in the markup.
 Also notice that columns are justified as flex-end within the row and their content is rightAligned (except for the second column which is explicitly leftAligned to mimic the rightAligned behavior in normal ltr layout)